Looking for an excellent sciatica treatment in Grande Prairie? We are here to help you

 WHAT ARE TRIGGER POINTS?

-Trigger points are small knots within muscles that are often tense or sore to touch.
-They can increase pain, limit motion and decrease functional performance.
-If untreated, trigger points can get worse over time.
+These are small knots present within the muscles, which are known as trigger points.
+These points are often tense or sore to touch.
+These can be a reason for increase in pain, limited motion, and decreased functional performance.
+The trigger points can get worse over time, if left untreated.

 There are 2 types of trigger points: